Amber Infrastructure Limited (“Amber”) is committed to protecting and respecting your privacy.

 - your IP address, your browser type and language and other information about your visit to our website.

-If you fail to provide us with your personal data, or you object to us processing such information, we may not be able to fulfil our agreement with you (such as to send you the information you requested).
+If you fail to provide us with your personal data, or you object to us processing such information, we may not be able to fulfil our agreement with you (such as to send you the information you requested) or we may be prevented from completing our KYC process.

 We do not carry out automated decision-making or profiling in relation to your personal information.